 We support teachers to develop their foundational skills and knowledge resulting in raising the quality of learning within their classroom.
-Our Teach2030 programme combines free online professional development, contextualised for teachers working in hard to reach communities, with a programme of support enabling schools to run ongoing CPD independently whilst being supported by a local organisation.
+Our Teach2030 programme combines low cost online professional development, contextualised for teachers working in hard to reach communities, with a programme of support enabling schools to run ongoing CPD independently whilst being supported by a local organisation.

-More than 85% of children in sub-Saharan Africa are failing to meet minimum proficiency levels in maths and English.
+Approximately 90% of children in sub-Saharan Africa are failing to meet minimum proficiency levels in maths and English.
 Education and life-long learning are required for the fast changing world of work.
 The long-term consequences are continued poverty and socio-economic inequalities particularly in rural areas.
 The issue of quality in basic education is inseparable from the quality of the teachers involved.
 Solutions to tackle quality of education across the Commonwealth are desperately needed.

 To significantly reduce the ‘big challenge’ statistic to a place where children receive a better quality education and where teachers continue learning.
 As a result teachers are more confident, perform better and learners are prepared for an ever-changing future.

 Our initiative is not about teachers completing courses.
 It is about providing a low-cost and long-term, sustainable model to bring training and skill development opportunities to teachers that are in the hardest areas to reach.
 We use a combination of high-quality content, technology and human facilitation.